jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 #### Pretend File System

 Using file objects without a file system seems a little silly.
 What, then, does each file object represent?
-In order to give each `struct file` something to represent, we are going to invent a pretend file system.
+In order to give each `struct file` a life purpose, we are going to invent a pretend file system.
 It will be board-specific, and the parameters defined in [arch/arm64/board/raspberry-pi-4/include/board/filesystem.h](code0/arch/arm64/board/raspberry-pi-4/include/board/filesystem.h):

 ```C
 #define RPI4_MINIUART_BASEFILE  (0)